-The deadline for the presentation of the Local File for the year 2019 will be June 2020, in accordance with the maturity schedule for tax period of May, published by the Tax Authorities.
-The local file for the year 2019 was presented as of June 11, 2020.
+The deadline for the presentation of the Local File for the year 2019 was June 2020, in accordance with the maturity schedule for tax period of May, published by the Tax Authorities.
+The Local File for the year 2019 was presented in June 11, 2020.